gbdk-2020/gbdk-2020/docs/pages/05_banking_mbcs.md

   - May use data in any bank: __NO__ (may only use data from currently active banks)

 Limitations:
   - SDCC banked calls and far_pointers in GBDK only save one byte for the ROM bank.
-So, for example, they are limtied to __bank 31__ max for MBC1 and __bank 255__ max for MBC5.
+So, for example, they are limited to __bank 31__ max for MBC1 and __bank 255__ max for MBC5.
 This is due to the bank switching for those MBCs requiring a second, additional write to select the upper bits for more banks (banks 32+ in MBC1 and banks 256+ in MBC5).

 ## Const Data (Variables in ROM)